datadesk/vr-interactives-three-js/README.md

 We can, however, convert it to a format called ENVI, which can store our height values as 16-bit unsigned integers, offering 65,535 height values for each pixel in the heightmap.

-We're not going to do this today, but for the project we converted the heightmap into a 300x285 ENVI file using the following command.
+**We're not going to do this today**, but for the project we converted the heightmap into a 300x285 ENVI file using the following command.
 Just remember that we've stored the color values in the heightmap as numbers.

 ```bash
 $ gdal_translate -scale 600 1905 0 65535 -outsize 300 285 -ot UInt16 -of ENVI Gale_HRSC_DEM_50m.tif Gale_HRSC_DEM_50m.bin
 ```

+You can see the files mentioned above in the 'data' folder.

 ## The fun part: Creating the planet
 Now, we get to create the planet surface from the DEM data.
 To do this, we set the URL of the data to load and initialize the loader.
 Let's also initialize a value for the surface.